MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 NuGet
 =====================================================================
 This is the Nuget folder allowing for easy plugin integration to your Unity project.
-Copy it across to any new project and add to the root of the client repo.
+Copy it across to any new project and add to the root of the client repo's Unity project (normally on root but could be in a sub folder)

 By default core Marker Metro plugins are included (WinLegacy, WinIntegration and LitJson), but the .csproj file can be edited to maintain plugin list.